 “Therefore I tell you, do not be anxious about your life, what you will eat or what you will drink, nor about your body, what you will put on.
 Is not life more than food, and the body more than clothing?
 Look at the birds of the air: they neither sow nor reap nor gather into barns, and yet your heavenly Father feeds them.
 Are you not of more value than they?
 And which of you by being anxious can add a single hour to his span of life?
 And why are you anxious about clothing?
 Consider the lilies of the field, how they grow: they neither toil nor spin, yet I tell you, even Solomon in all his glory was not arrayed like one of these. …

 Are not two sparrows sold for a penny?
 And not one of them will fall to the ground apart from your Father.
 But even the hairs of your head are all numbered.
-Fear not, therefore; you are of more value than many sparrows.
+Fear not, therefore; you are of more value than many sparrows. –

 Are not five sparrows sold for two pennies?
-And not one of them is forgotten before God.
+And not one of them is forgotten before God. – Luke 12:6

 To be transparent with you, I struggle with this.
 Although I believe and trust God when He tells us that our sins were wiped clean when Jesus died on the cross for us, I sometimes feel so unworthy of His unyielding love.
 I look at my sin and feel shame when I know that He has taught us that “as far as the east is from the west, so far has he removed our transgressions from us.”
 Psalm 103:12.
 When I’m feeling this way, I like to refer to these scriptures that emphasize just how loved we are by our Heavenly Father.